delta-hq/schemas/README.md

 - There is a schema, tables / entities for each protocol vertical.
 - Each protocol vertical schema has a version following [semver](https://semver.org/).
 - Schemas can be programatically accessed in this repository.
+- These schemas can support non-breaking additions to any base schema.
+This may be required for some analytics.

 ## Schemas